 Obi-Wan appeared a bit taken aback initially, then added "Of course, Mr. Vader.
 I would not want you to feel as if we are undermining your duty."

 With a gentle nod of the head and a slight turn Obi-Wan began to walk away when I inquired once more "Who is Fulcrum?"

-With his back towards me still, Obi-Wan simply turned his head ever so slightly and said "A jedi.
-A former Mystic with the skillset and tact of our people with no sense of love, care, or concern for anybody else."
+With his back towards me still, Obi-Wan simply turned his head ever so slightly and said "A former Mystic with the skillset and tact of our people with no sense of love, care, or concern for anybody else."